fhamborg/newstsc/README.md

 Code for our paper submitted to the ACL 2020.
 Note that some files had to be changed temporarily due to the double-blind requirements of ACL 2020.

+This readme consists of two main parts: installation and how to use cope-tsa.
+For both, there are convenient instructions depending on two main use cases of the system: target-dependent sentiment classification (using our best performing model) or training your own models.

 # Installation
 To keep things easy, we use Anaconda for setting up all requirements.
 If you do not have it yet, follow Anaconda's [installation instructions](https://docs.anaconda.com/anaconda/install/). cope-tsa was tested on MacOS; other OS may work, too.
 Let us know :-)